Plus 50 Lifelong Learning

 Partner sites and senior centers

 You may have dreamed of starting a business or turning hobbies or volunteer work into a money-making operation.
 Wake Tech's Small Business Center and Entrepreneurship Initiatives programs have resources to help get you started.
-Talk with an SBC advisor (live and in person!) in a free, confidential session, any time questions arise.
+Talk with an SBC advisor in a free, confidential session any time questions arise.

 Going back into the workforce can be daunting: You may wonder about your tech skills or generation gaps in the workplace – or you may be seeing a challenge you haven't identified yet.
 Wake Tech's Career Transitions Forum is a great place to start.
 This unique, weekly series of lectures and networking activities brings professionals together to share ideas and experience in a supportive environment.